monkberry/monkberry.github.io/docs/components.md

 }
 ```

-now you can use it inside another templates:
+Now you can use it inside of another template:

 ```twig
 {% import ToDo from './ToDo' %}